WICG/webpackage/go/signedexchange/README.md

 ```

 ### Creating our first signed exchange
-In this section, we guide you to create a signed exchange file, signed using self-signed certificate pair.
+In this section, we guide you to create a signed exchange file that is signed using a self-signed certificate pair.

-Here, we assume that you have an access to a HTTPS server capable of serving static content.
+Here, we assume that you have an access to an HTTPS server capable of serving static content.
 [1] Please substitute `https://yourcdn.example.net/` URLs to your web server URL.

 1. Prepare a file to be enclosed in the signed exchange.
-This serves as the content of the HTTP response in the signed exchange.
+This serves as the payload of the HTTP response in the signed exchange.
     ```
     echo "<h1>hi</h1>" > payload.html
     ```

 1. Prepare a certificate and private key pair to use for signing the exchange.
 As of July 2018, we need to use self-signed certificate for testing, since there are no CA that issues certificate with ["CanSignHttpExchanges" extension](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#cross-origin-cert-req).
-To generate a signed exchange compatible self-signed key pair with OpenSSL, invoke:
+To generate a signed-exchange-compatible self-signed key pair with OpenSSL, invoke:
     ```
     # Generate prime256v1 ecdsa private key.
     openssl ecparam -out priv.key -name prime256v1 -genkey